 The medicinally active compound in turmeric is curcumin, the rich orange-yellow pigment that gives turmeric its characteristic orange-yellow colour.
 For thousands of years, curcumin has been used in both Chinese and Indian systems of medicine as an anti-inflammatory agent and for the treatment of numerous health conditions.

-Curcumin also appears to have benefits in reducing the inflammation of endometriosis, both through use in the clinical treatment of endometriosis as well as in animal studies.
+Turmeric also has benefits in reducing the inflammation of endometriosis, both through use in the clinical treatment of endometriosis as well as in animal studies.
 One study reported in the Indian Journal of Biochemistry and Biophysics found that curcumin had strong anti-endometriosis benefits in an animal model.

 Suggested Dosage:

-The recommended dosage for curcumin as an anti-inflammatory agent is 400 to 600 mg three times a day.
-It is often formulated with an equal amount of bromelain to enhance absorption.
-This combination is best taken on an empty stomach, twenty minutes before meals or between meals.
+The recommended dosage for turmeric as an anti-inflammatory agent is 400 to 600 mg three times a day but if you taking a stronger supplement then you will only need to take it once a day.
+It is often formulated with an equal amount of bromelain as well as black pepper that aid in absorption.
+It is best taken on an empty stomach, twenty minutes before meals or between meals.
 Toxicity reactions have not been reported at standard dosage levels.

 Omega 3 oils